kyma-project/kyma-environment-broker/docs/03-16-deprovision-retrigger-cronjob.md

 Deprovision Retrigger Job requires access to:
 - the KEB database to get the IDs of the instances with not completed steps
-- KEB to request SKR deprovisioning
+- KEB to request Kyma runtime deprovisioning

 ## Configuration